 Brooklyn’s newest, tallest tower could rise on the site of one of the borough’s—nay the the city’s—most famous restaurants: Junior’s.
 TheNew York Times reported that bidding on the Downtown Brooklyn site, which houses some of the world’s best cheesecake and notably hosted President Barack Obama on a recent trip, begins this week.
 Crunching the numbers, the newspaper found that developers could assemble enough air rights to build a 1,000-foot-tall tower on the lot.
 This part of Brooklyn has seen a surge in new towers in recent years, but, as of now, the tallest building—388 Bridge—tops out under 600 feet.

-[ Editor's Note: The following is a reader-submitted response to a recent article, "Softening Boston’s City Hall."
-It appeared as a letter to the editor in a recent print edition, AN03_03.05.2014.
+[ Editor's Note: The following are reader-submitted responses in reference to William Menking’s editorial “Will de Blasio Make Progress on Design?”
+(AN 05_04.09.2014).
 Opinions expressed in letters to the editor do not necessarily reflect the opinions or sentiments of the newspaper.
 AN welcomes reader letters, which could appear in our regional print editions.
 To share your opinion, please email email@example.com. ]

 In your editorial “Will de Blasio Make Progress on Design?”, you seem to suggest that there is an inherent conflict between the development priorities of the new administration and the accepted tenets of good urban design.
 We disagree.